 Our staff at Victoria Park are experienced and well qualified.
 Mrs Griffiths, one of our Co-Headteachers, is a Specialist Leader in Education which is a recognition of her expertise in Early Years teaching.
 Mrs Morgan, our other Co-Headteacher has qualified for the National SENCo Award and PGCert SENCo.

-Our teachers have BEd, BA or BSc qualifications, postgraduate teaching qualifications and Qualified Teacher Status.
-Two of our teachers are working towards Masters Degrees in Early Years Education.
+Our teachers have MA, BEd, BA or BSc qualifications, postgraduate teaching qualifications and Qualified Teacher Status.
 Our Nursery Nurses either have NNEBs or an equivalent level 3 qualification.

-Three of our Learning Support Assistants are working towards level 3 qualifications, and the remainder have many years’ work experience.
+Several of our Learning Support Assistants also have level 3 qualifications, and the remainder have many years’ work experience.

 As a Nursery School we are able to provide excellent quality ongoing training for our staff, often supported by Early Excellence, one of the UK’s leaders in early years training.